 Dialectic Behavioral Therapy: This is a common technique used to help patients learn how to accept past experiences that are no longer under their control.
 This allows you to move on with your life instead of dwelling on the past.

-Individual Therapy: Individual sessions allow individuals to meet one-on-one with a counselor to discuss in depth any concerns they may have.
+Individual Therapy: Individual sessions at our treatment center allow individuals to meet one-on-one with a counselor to discuss in depth any concerns they may have.
 This is also a time where an individual can unearth the underlying problems that may have caused the methamphetamine abuse.

-Group Therapy: Our group sessions are designed to provide our patients with education about addiction and allow them the time to process emotions surrounding their own addiction.
+Group Therapy: Our group sessions at our hospital are designed to provide our patients with education about addiction and allow them the time to process emotions surrounding their own addiction.
 Through groups patients can support each other while at the same time learning from the experiences of others.

 Family Therapy: Family is a huge part of the recovery process for individuals who are struggling with an addiction.
 Through family sessions the family can learn more about their loved one’s addictions and can have a chance to express how the addiction has affected them.
 These sessions can help mend broken family relationships and allow everyone to get on the same page about the treatment process.
 On Wednesdays family members can meet without the patient, which allows them more time to process their own emotions and to learn what being addicted to meth means.

-We also provide a number of experiential programs that are there to help the healing process.
+We also provide a number of experiential services that are there to help the healing process.
 Some of these programs may include:

 - Spiritual consultation